Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Introduction

 \

-{\textbf{Application to labeled configuration spaces.}} The second half of the paper makes use of the computation of the Quillen homology of $\Lie_{\R}$-algebras to study the mod $p$ homology of labeled configuration spectrum of $k$ points in a parallelizable manifold $M$ with labels in a spectrum $X$.
+{\textbf{Application to labeled configuration spaces.}} The second half of the paper makes use of the computation of the Quillen homology of $\Lie_{\R}$-algebras to study the mod $p$ homology of the labeled configuration spectrum of $k$ points in a parallelizable manifold $M$ with labels in a spectrum $X$.

-The study of labeled configuration spaces dates back to as early as Segal \cite{segal} and McDuff \cite{mcduff} as generalizations of the unordered configuration space $\Sigma^{\infty}_+ B_k(M)=B_k(M;\mathbb{S}^0)$ of $k$ points in $M$.
-The rational homology groups of labeled configuration spaces are relatively well understood in cases of interests via classical methods, see for instance \cite{BC}\cite{BCT}\cite{kriz}\cite{totaro}\cite{felix}.
+The study of labeled configuration spaces dates back to as early as Segal \cite{segal} and McDuff \cite{mcduff} as generalizations of the unordered configuration space of $k$ points in $M$.
+The rational homology groups of labeled configuration spaces are relatively well understood in cases of interests via classical methods, see for instance \cite{BC, BCT, kriz, totaro, felix}.

-Nonetheless, the mod $p$ homology groups of these objects have remained mostly intractable.
-Classically, the only known cases are the following: \begin{itemize} \item $M=\mathbb{R}^\infty$ with arbitrary labeling spectra by May \cite{Einfinity} and McClure \cite[IX]{bmms}, and $M=\mathbb{R}^n$ by F. Cohen \cite[III]{CLM}.
+In contrast, the mod $p$ homology groups of these objects have remained mostly intractable.
+Classically, the only known cases are the following: \begin{itemize} \item $M=\mathbb{R}^\infty$ with arbitrary labeling spectra by May \cite{maysq, Einfinity} and Steinberger \cite[III]{bmms} who built on the work of \cite{adem, araki, car54b, dyerlashof}, and $M=\mathbb{R}^n$ by Cohen \cite[III]{CLM}.
 Then $\bigoplus_{k\geq 0} B_k(M;X)$ is the free $\mathbb{E}_n$-algebra on $X$.
-Its mod $p$ homology is captured by Dyer-Lashof operations and Browder brackets as a functor of $H_*(X;\mathbb{F}_p)$. \item Arbitrary manifold $M$ with labeling spectrum $X=\Sigma^{\infty}S^r$, where either $p=2$ or $p>2$ and $n+r$ is odd \cite{BCT}\cite{milgram}\cite{BCM}.
+Its mod $p$ homology is captured by the Dyer-Lashof operations, a polynomial product, and the Browder brackets as a functor of $H_*(X;\mathbb{F}_p)$. \item Arbitrary manifold $M$ with labeling spectrum $X=\Sigma^{\infty}S^r$, where either $p=2$ or $p>2$ and $n+r$ is odd \cite{BCT, milgram, BCM}.
 In these cases, there is a homology decomposition

 In particular, the homology depends only on the $\mathbb{F}_p$-module $H_*(M;\mathbb{F}_p).$ \end{itemize}

 The most recent developments in the computation of the homology of labeled configuration spaces originate from a result of Knudsen \cite{ben}.
 Using the machinery of factorization homology, he established an equivalence of spectra